apache/druid/docs/api-reference/sql-api.md

 This sample request demonstrates the following actions:
 - This query retrieves all rows from the `wikipedia` datasource.
 - This query also filters the results where the `user` value is `BlueMoon2662`.
-- The `sqlTimeZone` context parameter sets the query's time zone to `America/Los_Angeles`
+- The `sqlTimeZone` context parameter sets the time zone to `America/Los_Angeles` for query results.
 - This response also set its `header`, `typesHeader`, and `sqlTypesHeader` properties as `true`.